TheLogicMaster/clearwing-vm/README.md

 - Fix GZIP compression
 - Fix try-catch/synchronized block nesting (See SwitchGDX ThreadTest)
 - Dynamic cast checks
-- Annotation reflection
-- Fix component type of 1D primitive arrays so that newInstance can work and not use wrapper types
+- Reformat runtime and transpiler sources

 ## Notes
-- Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)
+- Requires retrolambda for lambda, default method, and method reference support (RetroLambda Gradle plugin doesn't support Gradle 7)
 - Exceptions thrown without a try-catch block on the main Thread are ignored
 - JDK-8 is required for compiling the Transpiler project
 - Classes referenced with reflection must be included in the JSON config file